valentinajaramillor/bigdataprogram/README.md

 ```

 The report displays the evolution of the number of SR by channel type over the years.
+By 2010, the most used channel was the phone, but as years passed, the online channels have taken the advantage, becoming the most common channel to make service requests since 2021.
+Also, the mobile channel is starting to get more service requests made through it, and by the behavior of the numbers, it looks like the mobile channel will be the most used in the following years.
 By knowing how the number of SR by channel type increases over the years, it is possible to predict which channels will be preferred by the public in the future, and thus increase channel capacity.

 **Code**